planetlambert/turing/GUIDE.md

 ### The "Machine"

 Turing spends the remainder of the section giving a textual description of his "machines".
-This is of course the famous [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine).
+These are of course the famous [Turing Machines](https://en.wikipedia.org/wiki/Turing_machine).
 I think his description is quite readable, so I won't try to explain it here.
-I will instead provide the type structure of the machine below (it can also be found at the top of [machine.go](./machine.go)).
+I will instead provide a simplified version of the type structure of the machine below (it can also be found at the top of [machine.go](./machine.go)).

 ```go
 type (